awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity.md

 ## Device First

-With the device first approach, IoT solution administrator can use the same key for multiple devices and devices can self-register by themselves.
+With the device first approach, IoT solution owner can use the same key for multiple devices and devices can self-register by themselves.
-This approach may work better if the IoT solution administrator has control over device and/or device app (or device firmware).
-With this approach, the IoT solution administrator needs to manage single device app (or device firmware image) for each solution.
+This approach may work better if the IoT solution owner has control over device and/or device app (or device firmware).
+With this approach, the IoT solution owner needs to manage single device app (or device firmware image) for each solution.

 DPS uses 2 pieces of information :